Categories

 Can You Get A Personal Loan with A Low Credit Score?

-There are several lenders who will consider your application for a bad credit personal loan.
-They will take your credit score into account, but not let it rule their judgement.
-The best way to ensure you’re approved; do your research and try to avoid lenders who will run a hard credit check on you, this will make your credit score worse.
+The best way to ensure you’re approved is to research and avoid lenders who will run a hard credit check on you.
+This will make your credit score worse.

 What is a low credit score?

-A low credit score is often known as bad credit.
 The credit reporting agencies within Australia compile your entire credit history into a report.
 The report is what your lenders look at when deciding whether or not to approve you for a personal loan with a low credit score.
-The report includes a credit score which is a number based on things such as:
+The report includes a credit score, which is a number based on things such as:

 • Your credit history